dylanirlbeck/tailwind-ppx/README.md

 `tailwind-ppx` would not be possible without the contributions of the following individuals.
 Thank you all!

-- @tatchi - For implementing the caching functionality and Windows build.
+- [tatchi](https://github.com/tatchi) - For implementing the caching functionality and Windows build.
-- @zth - For creating the custom PurgeCSS extractor function and documentation.
+- [zth](https://github.com/zth) - For creating the custom PurgeCSS extractor function and documentation.
-- @akzane - For meaningful code improvements, feedback, and documentation.
+- [akzane](https://github.com/akzane) - For meaningful code improvements, feedback, and documentation.

 ## Background/Sources